Published on: 1st July 2021 | Updated on: 18th July 2022

 An Expensive Prescription Fee equivalent to 2% of the NIC will be payable on all prescription items equal to or over £100 (see Professional Fees section in Part IIIA of the Drug Tariff).
 Following the early advance and ‘normal’ payment timetables, the actual final reimbursement for items dispensed is received two months after a prescription is submitted for payment.
 Due to this payment lag, the expensive item fee may help to mitigate against any increased cashflow risks for contractors dispensing such items.

 The 100% advance payments (for early and current timetables) will continue to be based on the items declared on the FP34C and the latest available Average Item Value (AIV) for that pharmacy, less the value of prescription charges declared on the submission document.
-Contractors using MYS for submissions must print off the populated FP34C from the portal and dispatch it alongside their bundle of paper prescriptions.
-No advance payment will be received for very late FP34C submissions (using either MYS or paper).
+Contractors using MYS for submissions must include their paper Account Identifier Document and dispatch it alongside their bundle of paper prescriptions.
+No advance payment will be received for very late FP34C submissions and an administrative deduction of £25 may apply if a paper prescription bundle is submitted late to the NHSBSA.
 The final reconciliation payment date remains unchanged i.e. this will be paid on the 1st working day of the month approximately two months after contractors have submitted the appropriate FP34C form and prescriptions for pricing.